 Did you know that it’s absolutely possible to make a delicious gluten-free pizza?

 Yes!
 It’ll wow your family and friends!
-Because who could give up on pizza, even if faced with dietary restrictions?
+Because who could give up on sourdough pizza, even if faced with dietary restrictions?
+(Here’s more information on the relationship between gluten sensitivity and sourdough.)

 Although my family is not gluten-free, I like to lessen our susceptibility to food allergies by varying and rotating grains.
 And guess what?
 My family likes this gluten-free pizza even better than its spelt counterpart!